Harlem-Launch-Alliance/xbee/README.md

 <br/>https://www.digi.com/resources/documentation/Digidocs/90002126/concepts/c_programmable_xbee_sdk.htm?tocpath=Hardware%7C_____5
 <br/>(please let me know if this is no longer active)

-3) To get an XBee to do UART serial communication with an Arduino or similar microcontroller, take a look at this document as well:
+3) To use UART serial communication with an Arduino or similar microcontroller, take a look at this document as well:
 <br/>https://www.digi.com/resources/documentation/digidocs/90002173/Default.htm

 4) show us a thing or two, you're in the lead!